-The 7 fundamental types of subarrays, from which science subarrays are built, are:
+The 8 fundamental types of subarrays, from which science subarrays are built, are:

-- I. Main array (Core dominated)

-- 2. Main array (Spiral dominated)

-- 3. Main array (Mid-baseline)

-- 4. LBA (with or without some antennas from the Main Array)

-- 5. SBA (without single-dish total power)

-- 6. SBA (with single-dish total power)

-- 7. Concurrent science arrays within Main Array (e.g., simultaneous observing in 2 bands)
+- I. Main array (Core dominated) - 2.
+Main array (Spiral dominated) - 3.
+Main array (Mid-baseline) - 4.
+LBA (with or without some antennas from the Main Array) - 5.
+SBA (with or without total power antennas) - 6.
+Concurrent science arrays within Main Array (e.g., simultaneous observing in 2 bands) - 7.
+Single antenna VLBI (one or more unphased antennas writing baseband data)

-- 2.1.3 Correlator Configurations